egonw/SARS-CoV-2-Queries/docs/ja/sparql/litHumanCoronaviruses.code.md

   </tr>
   <tr>
     <td>2021-04-02</td>
-    <td><a href="https://scholia.toolforge.org/Q106489824">Rapid Spread of SARS-CoV-2 in a State Prison After Introduction by Newly Transferred Incarcerated Persons — Wisconsin, August 14–October 22, 2020</a> (<a href="http://www.wikidata.org/entity/Q106489824">edit</a>)</td>
+    <td><a href="https://scholia.toolforge.org/Q106489824">Rapid spread of SARS-CoV-2 in a state prison after introduction by newly transferred incarcerated persons - Wisconsin, August 14-October 22, 2020</a> (<a href="http://www.wikidata.org/entity/Q106489824">edit</a>)</td>
     <td><a href="https://scholia.toolforge.org/Q82069695">SARSコロナウイルス2</a> (<a href="http://www.wikidata.org/entity/Q82069695">edit</a>)</td>
     <td><a href="https://doi.org/10.15585/MMWR.MM7013A4">10.15585/MMWR.MM7013A4</a></td>
     <td>33793462</td>